 From the Jim Thompson Trailhead, follow the Cibola Pass Trail until you reach a junction in the trail.

-From here hop onto the Soldiers Pass Trail and follow the directions as described above.
+From here hop onto the Soldier Pass Trail and follow the directions as described above.

-Once you reach the end of the Soldiers Pass Trail, take a right at the junction to merge onto the Brins Mesa Trail.
+Once you reach the end of the Soldier Pass Trail, take a right at the junction to merge onto the Brins Mesa Trail.

 Follow this trail to return back to the parking area.